-230. As a government agency with particular responsibilities in the financial markets, the DMO works closely with the Bank of England, HM Treasury, the FCA and where necessary the PRA, in business continuity planning and testing, with the intention of strengthening the financial sector's resilience to maintain or restore operations in the event of disruption.
-In such circumstances, the tripartite authorities' main communication mechanism will be the UK Financial Sector Continuity website: <www.fsc.gov.uk>.
+230. As a government agency with particular responsibilities in the financial markets, the DMO works closely with the UK's tripartite authorities (Bank of England, HM Treasury and the Financial Conduct Authority) in business continuity planning and testing, with the intention of strengthening the financial sector's resilience to maintain or restore operations in the event of disruption.
+In such circumstances, the tripartite authorities' main communication mechanism will be the Financial Sector Continuity section of the Bank of England's website: <www.bankofengland.co.uk>.